Hello there friend! Looks like you're new here. You will surely get a lot more value out of our forum if you join us, it's Free!

 Step 4: Check your anchor profile with Ahrefs, Majestic, or Open Site Explorer.

+Step 5: If you have cut your keyword-rich anchors in half, then it’s time to redirect your penalized site to the new domain.
 This works because, A) you are using a new branded website with an established branded text anchor profile, B) you have improved the anchor profile of the penalized website, and C) you have transferred authority to a new domain.

 Frequently Asked Questions About Anchor Text